Sia Uses Her Real Face On Dating Apps & No One Knows Who She Is

 "We’ve got to get a photo!"
 Sia recalls him saying.
 But, well aware of the optics of any permanent photo evidence of her and Trump, she politely declined, even adding, she says: "Actually, do you mind if we don’t?
 I have a lot of queer and Mexican fans, and I don’t want them to think that I support your views."
 Trump, she says, "respected" her decision to not take a photograph because he "viewed me as protecting my brand."

 So what do you do after that?
-"I went into my dressing room and had crazy diarrhea," Sia tells Rolling Stone.
+"I went into my dressing room and had crazy diarrhoea," Sia tells Rolling Stone.

 Here's a video of the two of them interacting and it's truly a different time.